fabiocolacio/IntelligentMIDI/README.md

-Rose Hack 2020 Project:
+#Rose Hack 2020 Project:

-    Midi-Tunes
+MIDI-Tunes

 The miniature keyboard of your dreams!

-    Design by:
+   		 	Designed by:
         			  Fabio Colacio
         			   Vincent Le
         			 Kathryn Hammar